Typee-Language/Typee/_Global_Documentation/typee_software_design.md

 for APIs but also on all the other parts of the code.

 So, we got greatly inspired by modern compilers design to design the __Typee__ translator.
-Our bedside book for a long has been "Engineering a Compiler, 2nd Edition, Keith D.Cooper & Linda Torczon, Elsevier, 2012" and we encourage the reader to read this book.
+Our bedside book for a long has been "_Engineering a Compiler_", 2nd edtition, Keith D.Cooper & Linda Torczon, 2012, Elsevier, ISBN 978-0-12-088478-0. and we encourage the reader to read this book.

 We have choosen this book because it was newer than the famous Dragoon book "Compilers, principles, techniques, & tools, 2nd ed." from Alfred V. Aho,